Blendify/blender-manual/trunk/blender_docs/manual/grease_pencil/modifiers/generate/subdivide.rst

 Subdivide Modifier
 ******************

-The *Subdivide* modifier subdivide the strokes adding points to the lines.
+The *Subdivide* modifier subdivide the strokes by adding points to the lines.

 Options